Program and courses International Law and Global Governance track

-You can start either end of August or end of January.
+You can start either at the end of August or at the end of January.

-International Law and Global Governance track in short
+Short overview of the International Law and Global Governance track

 Develop the legal and analytical proficiencies relevant to a more globalized and complex system of International Law and, concurrently, International Relations.

-- The program has a genuinely interdisciplinary approach and law-in-context focus, with a team of instructors that provides you expertise across International Law, International Relations, International Human Rights, International Development, International Legal History, International Trade, and Legal Philosophy.
+- The program has a genuinely interdisciplinary approach and law-in-context focus, with a team of instructors providing you expertise across International Law, International Relations, International Human Rights, International Development, International Legal History, International Trade, and Legal Philosophy.

-- Obtain legal, analytical, and argumentation skills to prepare you for diverse career horizons across professional practice, government, international advocacy, international courts and tribunals, international organizations, multinational consultancies and journalism.
+- Obtain legal, analytical, and argumentation skills to prepare you for a wide variety of career paths across professional practice, government, international advocacy, international courts and tribunals, international organizations, multinational consultancies and journalism.